← Guides

 The problem

-When a component is created, the team rarely has clear sight of every use case it will be asked to cover.
+When a component is first built, the team rarely sees every use case it will eventually have to cover.
 One feature triggers the need, the deadline is short, and translation, browser zoom and the next team’s requirements are all “later” problems.

-Later arrives.
-The component needs an extra action, or a longer label, or a third image.
-The fix often involves a breaking API change.
-Every team consuming the first version has to react — on someone else’s timeline.
-The cost lands outside the team that took the shortcut.
+When later arrives.
+The component might need an extra action, a menu, DOM changes, a longer label or more images.
+The additions can be a breaking change to the code API or Figma composition.
+Every consuming team then has to react; in effect, the cost lands outside the team that took the shortcut.

 The Rule of 3

-The Rule of 3 is a cheap exercise that surfaces those problems before the component ships.
+The Rule of 3 is a cheap exercise that surfaces those breakages before the component ships.
 Triple three things:

-1. Three times the copy — replace every text layer with capital W’s, sized to triple the original character count plus two.
-W is the widest Latin glyph, so the result models the worst case for translation, accessibility text scaling and unforeseen long labels.
+1. Three times the copy — replace every text layer with capital W’s — three per original character, plus two.
+W is the widest Latin glyph, so the result models the worst case for translation, text scaling and unexpectedly long labels.

 2. Three times the functions — triple every action, button and link.
 Decide how the component absorbs the overflow.